EMDR Therapy in Epsom, Surrey

 Expert Trauma Support in Surrey

-I am a BABCP Accredited Psychotherapist and an Accredited EMDR Practitioner with EMDR UK.
+I am a BABCP Accredited CBT Therapist and an Accredited EMDR Therapist with EMDR UK.
 Many of my clients come to me after trying traditional talking therapy and finding that it didn't quite reach the "root" of the issue.
 EMDR allows us to work at a deeper level without you having to talk through every painful detail of your past.

 Frequently Asked Questions